-Algeria is a very large North-African country of more than 2.300.000 km2, covered by the desert or "Sahara" over the 5/6 of its territory.
+Algeria is a very large North-African country with more than 2.300.000 km2 and covered by the desert or "Sahara" over the 5/6 th of its territory.

-Relatively under populated during the colonial era, it has been recording since the independence (1962), a strong growth in its population and also an intense human concentration in urban areas, especially in big cities (such as Algiers, Oran, Constantine, Annaba...) which "welcome "a very important part of the migration influx.
+Relatively under populated during the colonial era, it has been recording since 1962

+(the independence), a strong progression in its population growth and also an intense human concentration in urban areas, especially in big cities (such as Algiers, Oran, Constantine, Annaba...) which "welcomes" a very important part of the migration influx.

-Essentially rural before the second world war, the country has also been recording a big industrialization process with the "plan of Constantine "which was transformed in voluntary projects of industrial and independent development, after 1962.
+Essentially rural before the second world war, the country has also been recording a big industrialization process with the "plan of Constantine" which was transformed in voluntary projects of industrial and independent development, just 1962.

-II - Present Situation:
+II - Present situation:

 In 1980, Algeria counted a total population of 19 million and the growth rate kept increasing at the same rate ever since.
-The actual population is about 32 million and will theoretically be about 40 million by the year 2010.
+The actual population is about 32 million and will theoretically about 60 million by the year 2010.